 Update:

 In FFY2016, Inspectors conducted 173 directed patrols.
-There were a total of 420 inspections (23 Level I inspections, 130 Level II inspections, 263 Level III inspections, and 4 Level IV inspections) completed.
+There were a total of 420 inspections (23 Level I inspections, 130 Level II inspections, and 4 Level IV inspections) completed.
 Twenty-seven drivers and 52 vehicles were placed out of service.